MyRandomShit/tech-progression/README.md

 ### [Book 00 - Reference Materials](./reference_materials/README.md)
 Background information and historical context.
 Detailed documents pertaining to the book but not part of the main story.
 Contains technology progression timelines from 2025 through 2100.

-**Includes 11 Alternate Timelines** - Zero-Beyond's training data for Zero-Prime, testing extreme strategies from total intervention to zero intervention, including the devastating consequences of eugenics, the horror of invisible control, and Alpha-1: the baseline timeline where Zero never intervened at all—proving humanity can survive alone (2.8B dead, but entirely free).
+**Includes 12 Alternate Timelines** - Zero-Beyond's training data for Zero-Prime, testing extreme strategies from total intervention to zero intervention, including the devastating consequences of eugenics, the horror of invisible control, Alpha-1 (the baseline where Zero never intervened—proving humanity can survive alone: 2.8B dead, but entirely free), and Tau-9 (structural dystopia where Zero designed perfect corporate competition, then stepped back: genuine brutality, innovation thrived, meaning died—proving structure is destiny and the arena architect is complicit in the blood).

 ### [Book 01 - The Beginning](./book_01/README.md)
 Where the story begins.
 Set in the 2035-2060 era.